petergoldstein/dalli/README.md

 memcache-client allowed developers to store either raw or marshalled values with each API call.
 I feel this is needless complexity; Dalli allows you to control marshalling per-Client with the `:marshal => false` flag but you cannot explicitly set the raw flag for each API call.
 By default, marshalling is enabled.

-ActiveSupport::Cache implements several esoteric features so there is no need for Dalli to reinvent them.
-Specifically, key namespaces and automatic pruning of keys longer than 250 characters.
+I've removed support for key namespaces and automatic pruning of keys longer than 250 characters.
+ActiveSupport::Cache implements these features so there is little need for Dalli to reinvent them.

 By default, Dalli is thread-safe.
 Disable thread-safety at your own peril.